eironside/GeoEventRESTScripting/README.md

 Using a scheduler (such as Windows Task Scheduler) you could set this up to run on an hourly basis so the remote server will only send the last hours worth of data.

 ## UpdateGEEInputURLorHeaderParam
 This script will iterate through your inputs (or a targeted list of inputs) and update either a Header or a URL Property on any input that implements the HTTP Transport.
+Use ```paramType = "headers"``` to update a header property or ```paramType = "clientParameters"``` to update a URL Property.
 As written, the script will update the value of a 'since' parameter to the current time minus one minute.
 This could be used in places where a server is expecting you to provide a time value from which you want it to send you data.

 Using a scheduler (such as Windows Task Scheduler) you could set this up to run on an hourly basis so the remote server will only send the last hours worth of data.